aredn/documentation/arednGettingStarted/installing_firmware.rst

 Mikrotik devices have a built-in `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *client* which allows them to download a boot image from an external source.
 You will need to install and configure a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* on your Windows computer.
 The example below uses *Tiny PXE*.
 For more information, see the **Preparing Your Computer** section above.
 For most Mikrotik devices the install steps below will work without issue.

+For Mikrotik devices you will use what is called *Etherboot* mode, and there are several ways to put your device into *Etherboot* mode (depending on the version of the manufacturer's firmware it is running).
+The easiest way is to use the device's reset button as described in the procedure below.
+If for some reason this does not work, then you can try logging into the Mikrotik RouterOS and setting *System > Routerboard > Settings > Boot Device* to ``try-ethernet-once-then-nand`` (either through the RouterOS web interface or via command line).
+Next time the device boots it will try *Etherboot* once before defaulting back to regular boot mode.

 .. image:: _images/mikrotik-protectboot.png
   :alt: Uncheck Mikrotik Protected Boot
   :align: right

 **Potential RouterOS Issue**

 If your Mikrotik device has "Protected Routerboot" enabled, then you will need to disable it before proceeding.
-Use the manufacturer's instructions to connect to your device and display the RouterOS web interface.
-Navigate to the *System > Routerboard* section.
-Click the *Settings* button to verify that the *Boot Device* is set to ``try-ethernet-once-then-nand`` and uncheck or deselect ``Protected Routerboot`` as shown in the example image.
-You can also verify that enough time is entered in the *Reformat Hold Button* field to complete the file transfer.
+Use the manufacturer's instructions to connect to your device and display the RouterOS web interface or command line.
+Navigate to *System > Routerboard > Settings > Boot Device* to uncheck or deselect ``Protected Routerboot``.
 Click the *Apply* button, then you should be able to power down the device and continue with the steps in the AREDN |trade| firmware install checklist.

 .. image:: _images/mikrotik-factoryfw.png
   :alt: Uncheck Mikrotik Protected Boot